 “There’s a strong sense of community.
 There are great schools and lots of wonderful restaurants.
 Plus, people actually talk to each other!”

-Since the organization was founded in 2006, Petra and her team have rebuilt 70 schools and helped over 42,000 children and 350,000 residents.
+Since the organization was founded in 2006, Petra and her team have rebuilt 70 schools and helped more than 42,000 children and 350,000 residents.
 Every year, the Happy Hearts Fund holds a fundraising gala with a celebrity-studded guest list at the Metropolitan Pavilion to raise awareness about a different country.
 Last year, Mark Anthony performed alongside Latin American opera singers in tribute to Mexico.
 “Our goal is to raise funds in order to rebuild more schools and also to increase tourism,” Petra reveals.
 “It helps the country in two different ways and makes a much bigger impact.”

 To create an even larger impact, Petra recently partnered with the skin care line Clinique to create a limited edition Happy Heart fragrance, with a percent of the proceeds going to the charity.
 “Ten dollars from each fragrance goes to rebuilding schools,” Petra exclaims, noting that the perfume retails for only $37.
 “That shows amazing commitment from Clinique.
 It makes me so happy that there are so many ambassadors of happiness right now.”